 Associate Professor in Sociology

 Dr. Anahita teaches and researches organized inequalities--how organizations, states, and institutions organize social inequality based on race, class, sex, sexuality, gender, age, spatiality, looks, dis/ability, and other markers of difference.
-The sociology courses she especially enjoys teaching include gender, sexualities, race and ethnic relations, rurality, social movements, and the department's introductory course, Individual, Society and Culture.
+During Fall 2015, she is teaching Social Movements, Social Change; Human Sexualities Across Cultures (F2F); and Social Problems.

 Term Assistant Professor